w3f/polkadot-wiki/docs/learn-staking.md

 parachain blocks, and guaranteeing finality.
 Nominators can choose to back select validators with their stake.

-The staking system pays out rewards equally to all validators regardless of stake.
-In other words, having more stake on a validator does not influence the block rewards they receive.
+The staking system pays out rewards essentially equally to all validators regardless of stake.
+Having more stake on a validator does not influence the amount of block rewards it receives.
 However, there is a probabilistic component to reward calculation (discussed below), so rewards may not be exactly equal for all validators in a given era.